fmrtl73/pxdocs/content/cloud-references/auto-disk-provisioning/tanzu/install.md

     kubectl get csidriver
     ```

-2. Create a StorageClass.
-In the `provisioner` field, enter the CSI driver name you got in the step above:
+2. Create a StorageClass on your specified datastore.
+In the `provisioner` field, enter the CSI driver name you got in the step above.
+Provide the datastore URL in the `datastoreurl` field from your VSpere client.

     ```text
+    kind: StorageClass
     apiVersion: storage.k8s.io/v1
-    kind: StorageClass
     metadata:
+      name: vsphere-immediate-sc
       annotations:
          storageclass.kubernetes.io/is-default-class: "true"
-    name: vsphere-immediate-sc
     provisioner: <csi_driver_name>
+    parameters:
+      datastoreurl: "<your-datastore-url>"
     allowVolumeExpansion: true
     reclaimPolicy: Delete
     volumeBindingMode: Immediate
     ```
+    {{<info>}}**NOTE:** You can also specify the SPBM policies in the StorageClass with the `storagepolicyname` parameter.{{</info>}}

 ## Install Portworx